-The size and structure of exports in the Fifth District economy
+The COVID-19 Pandemic and the Fifth District Economy

 Monitoring Economic Activity in Real Time Using Diffusion Indices: Evidence from the Fifth District